k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_plugin_framework.md

 The **plugins.discovery** is the configuration file of the Plugins Pipeline process.
 This file is located in the Web Studio under the ```Implementation/SharedObjects/Interfaces/Discovery/``` folder.

-The **plugins.discovery** defines a list of plugins and their execution order.
+The **plugins.discovery** configuration file defines a list of active plugins and their execution order.
 It also defines the data sample size.
-The file can be updated per your project's requirements, for example:
+This file can be updated per your project's requirements, for example:

 * Any plugin can be set to inactive.
 * The sample size settings or the plugin's threshold can be updated.